valentinsulzer/PyBaMM.jl/README.md

 # PyBaMM.jl

 PyBaMM.jl is a common interface binding for the [PyBaMM](pybamm.org) Python battery modeling package.
-It uses the [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) interop in order to retrieve the equations from python in a Julia-readable form.
+It uses the [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl) interop in order to retrieve the equations from python in a Julia-readable form.

 ## Installation

-If you're using MacOS or Windows and have PyCall set to default settings, PyBaMM will be automatically installed when PyBaMM.jl is installed via Pkg.
-To automatically install PyBaMM on linux, just set ENV["PYTHON"]="", build PyCall.jl, and then rebuild PyBaMM.jl.
+PyBaMM will be automatically installed when PyBaMM.jl is installed, via [CondaPkg](https://github.com/cjdoris/CondaPkg.jl)

 If you want to bring your own python, or want to use the system Python on linux, you'll need to install your own PyBaMM.
+Please follow the instructions provided by [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl)

 For example, in Linux/Julia do

 ```bash